Apteco/AptecoPSModules/PSNotify/README.md

 Add-NotificationGroup -Name "MyNewGroup"
 ```

-Then add targets to your group
+Then add already existing targets to your group.
+In the end it is a reference to your channel/target

 ```PowerShell
 Add-NotificationGroupTarget -Group "MyNewGroup" -Channel "MyNewChannel" -Target "MyNewTarget"